 Is it Sexual Assault if....

 I didn't resist physically?

 People respond to an assault in different ways.
-Just because you didn’t resist physically doesn’t mean it wasn’t sexual assault — in fact, many victims make the good judgment that physical resistance would cause the attacker to become more violent.
+Just because you did not resist physically does not mean it was not sexual assault — in fact, many victims make the good judgment that physical resistance would cause the attacker to become more violent.

 Alcohol and drugs are not an excuse – or an alibi.
 The key question is: did you consent or not?
 Regardless of whether you were drunk or sober, if the act was nonconsensual, it is sexual assault.
 If you were so drunk or drugged that you passed out and were unable to consent, it was sexual assault.
 Both people must be conscious and willing participants.

 I am dating or used to date the person who assaulted me?

 It does not matter whether the other person is an intimate partner or an ex-partner, and it does not matter if you’ve had sex in the past.
 If it is nonconsensual this time, it is sexual assault.